Pravinkumar-18-web/Capstone/README.md

 Udacity Full-Stack Web Developer Nanodegree Program Capstone Project

 ## Project Motivation
 The Casting Agency Project models a company that is responsible for creating movies and managing and assigning actors to those movies.
-You are an Executive Producer within the company and are creating a system to simplify and streamline your process.

 This project is simply a workspace for practicing and showcasing different set of skills related with web development.
 These include data modelling, API design, authentication and authorization and cloud deployment.

-## Getting Started

-The project adheres to the PEP 8 style guide and follows common best practices, including:

-* Variable and function names are clear.
-* Endpoints are logically named.
-* Code is commented appropriately.
-* Secrets are stored as environment variables.

 ### Key Dependencies & Platforms